 ● Nail your first sentence as the opening to a storyline running throughout the cover letter

-● Include keywords in the job description and qualifications/requirements in your cover letter; use a free online word cloud program if uncertain about the essential keywords for a specific position
+● Include keywords in the job description and qualifications/requirements in your application letter; use a free online word cloud program if uncertain about the essential keywords for a specific position

-● Quantify your skills and accomplishments that relate to the position
+● Cover letters that get lawyers interviews quantify your skills and accomplishments that relate to the position

 ● Appeal to the employer’s self-interest by demonstrating you researched the employer and stating how you will fulfill their needs